myshell-ai/AIlice/README.md

 <a name="guide-to-choosing-an-llm"></a>
 ### Guide to Choosing an LLM

+Updated on Jun 22, 2024.

+Currently, AIlice can **handle more complex tasks using the locally run 72B open-source model (qwen-2-72b-instruct running on 4090x2)**, with performance approaching that of GPT-4 level models.
+Considering the low cost of open-source models, we highly recommend users to start using them.
+Moreover, localizing LLM operations ensures absolute privacy protection, a rare quality in AI applications in our time.
+For users whose GPU conditions are insufficient to run large models, this is not a problem.
+You can use the online inference service (such as openrouter, this will be mentioned next) to access these open-source models (though this sacrifices privacy).
+Although open-source models cannot yet fully rival commercial GPT-4 level models, you can make agents excel by leveraging different models according to their strengths and weaknesses.
+For details, please refer to [Using Different Models in Different Agents](#using-different-models-in-different-agents).
-AIlice is not yet fully developed, and prompts have not been optimized for each model.
-Currently, **gpt-4o** provides the best performance, followed by **gpt-4-1106-preview**.
-But due to the long running time of the Agent and the great consumption of tokens, please use gpt-4 with caution.

-**gpt-4-turbo**/**gpt-3.5-turbo** is surprisingly lazy, and we have never been able to find a stable prompt expression.
+**gpt-4o** and **gpt-4-1106-preview** provides the best performance.
+But due to the long running time of the Agent and the great consumption of tokens, please use gpt-4 with caution. **gpt-4-turbo**/**gpt-3.5-turbo** is surprisingly lazy, and we have never been able to find a stable prompt expression.

 The **Claude-3** series appears to have performance comparable to top-tier models, however, I haven't conducted thorough testing on this model yet, so I can't provide more information.

 The performance of **mistral-small-latest**/**mistral-medium-latest**/**mistral-large-latest** is in the second tier, but still not practical.

-The original intention of this project is to build agents based on open source LLM.
-Closed source models are not within the focus of support (so we bypass openai's function calling mechanism).
-So, despite commercial models offering better performance, our development efforts always revolve around open-source models.

 Among the open-source models, the ones that usually perform well include: